DMR-Database/database/README.md

-# Brandmeister User Database for TYT,Ailunce,Anytone and other HTs & MTs
+# Brandmeister Database for TYT,Ailunce,Anytone and other HTs & MTs
 <br>
 <p align="center">
 <a href="#english">English</a> -